RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### Compare schemaless bases

 Some bases (like SQLite and Firebird) do not have catalogs and schemes that could be selected for comparison.
-In this case (and only for these databases), it is possible to compare the entire Datassource entirely.
+In this case (and only for these databases), it is possible to compare the entire datasource entirely.

 ![](images/ug/tools/schema_compare_schemaless.png)